duke-malaria-collaboratory/BRAVA/README.md

     You can leave these options as-is if you'd like to first make sure the workflow runs without error on your machine before using your own dataset and custom parameters.

+1. Modify your adapters files to notify CutAdapt that you want to use linked adapters.
+    A linked adapter combines a 5’ and a 3’ adapter, so we use this if a sequence is surrounded by a 5’ and a 3’ adapter and we want to remove both adapters.
+Linked adapters aren't required for this pipeline to run, but we found that for our data, using linked adapters produced better results.

+    Linked adapters are specified as two sequences separated by ... (three dots), with the second sequence being the reverse complement.
+We use -g instead of -a (5' vs 3' adapters) when calling CutAdapt, which causes both adapters to be required, even if they are not anchored.
+However, we want the non-anchored adapters to be optional.
+You can mark each adapter explicitly as required or optional using the search parameters required and optional.
+As a result, we add the optional parameter to the end of the reverse complement sequence.
+This is what our `forwardPrimers.fasta` file looks like for CSP:

+       ``` sh
+       >Pfcsp-f
+       TTAAGGAACAAGAAGGATAATACCA...CATTTCGGTTTGGGTCATTT;optional
+       ```

+    If you choose to forgo using linked adapters, this is what your adapters file would look like:

+       ``` sh
+       >Pfcsp-f
+       TTAAGGAACAAGAAGGATAATACCA
+       ```

+    For more information about the linked adapters parameter, visit the [CutAdapt documentation](https://cutadapt.readthedocs.io/en/stable/guide.html#linked-adapters-combined-5-and-3-adapter)

 1. Do a dry run to make sure the snakemake workflow is valid.